Schneckenhausmann/PassQ/firefox-extension/README.md

 - 🔐 **Secure Autofill**: Automatically fill login forms with your PassQ credentials
 - 🌐 **Website Detection**: Smart detection of login forms and matching credentials
 - 🔍 **Quick Search**: Search through your passwords directly from the extension popup
-- 🎨 **Modern UI**: Clean, dark-themed interface matching PassQ's design
+- 🎨 **Comic Book UI**: Cartoon/comic book styled interface with black borders, shadows, and rounded corners matching PassQ's design
 - 🚀 **Fast Access**: Quick access to your vault and password management
 - 🔒 **Secure Communication**: Encrypted communication with your local PassQ instance